-This is the simplest method and is done by multiplying your annual income by a certain factor, most commonly a factor between 10 and 20.
-If you are younger and in your prime earning years, you will want to use a higher factor because you have more years of income potential ahead of you.
+- Multiple of income – This is the simplest method and is done by multiplying your annual income by a certain factor, most commonly a factor between 10 and 20.
+If you are younger and in your high-earning years, you will want to use a higher factor because you have more years of income potential ahead of you.
 Generally, as you get older and near the end of your career, you have fewer years of income to replace so your multiple will likely be lower.

 Again, the answer depends on what you hope to accomplish with the funds.
 For debt, simply match the term of the life insurance policy with the year you expect to pay off the debt.